 Introduces students to the fundamental concepts in information technology (IT) that provide the technical underpinning for state-of the-art applications.
-A perspective on the range of information technology is presented.
-Historical development and social implications of efforts in information technology form an integral part of the course.
+A perspective on a range of information technology is presented.
+Historical development and social implications in information technology form an integral part of the course.